bec-archer/SR80-Manuals/user-manual.md

 Any device role can set a flag — Front Counter, Tech Station, or Admin.
 If a tech in the back notices something sketchy, they can flag the customer right from their station.

 **What it looks like:** Once flagged, an amber warning banner appears at the top of the customer's detail screen showing the reason, who flagged them, and when.
-This same banner also shows up on every job detail view for that customer, on the Tech Station item detail, and during new job creation if someone selects that customer.
+The same banner appears on the Job Detail view **directly below the customer card** so anyone opening the job sees it immediately — no scrolling.
+It also shows up on the Tech Station item detail and during new job creation if someone selects that customer.
 On the Job Board, flagged customers' job cards show a small flag icon so Maria can spot them at a glance without opening the job.

 The flag is informational — it doesn't block anything.
 You can still create jobs, check in warranty work, and process pickups for a flagged customer.
 It just makes sure everyone knows the deal.